 Network Design

-In our scenario, we declare that participant of the network is members of XDS Affinity Domain which assume to be hospitals and healthcare institutions.
-Each member will need at least one computational machine to keep, operate, and maintain Blockchain ledger, thus becoming ‘Blockchain Node’.
+In our scenario, we declare that participants of the network are members of XDS Affinity Domain which assumes to be hospitals and healthcare institutions.
+Each member will need at least one computational machine to keep operate and maintain Blockchain ledger, thus becoming ‘Blockchain Node’.
 As the Blockchain allows only XDS Affinity Domain members to participate as node, so this Blockchain will be classified as permissioned chain.
 And for networking protocol between each node in the network, it relies on the adopted Blockchain platform invented by provider or community.

 Blockchain Components and Consensus

-The main components of Blockchain comprise of the backbone engine which allow the network to form, operate, and maintain Blockchain ledger addition with consensus mechanism which maintain integrity of the network.
+The main components of Blockchain comprise of the backbone engine which allows the network to form, operate, and maintain Blockchain ledger addition with consensus mechanism which maintain integrity of the network.
 In this work, we adopt Ethereum Blockchain platform as engine to operate components regarding cryptographical components forming ‘Block’ and ‘Chain’, Blockchain networking, actor identifying, transaction mapping, and maintaining the ledger.
-By ensure integrity of every ‘Block’ and ‘Chain’ identified by its hash value, this guarantee that no one can ever be able to modify anything published to Blockchain.
+By ensure integrity of every ‘Block’ and ‘Chain’ identified by its hash value, this guarantees that no one can ever be able to modify anything published to Blockchain.
 This made all data within Blockchain to become persistent and always available to access if most of the network still exist.
-That mean even if there are incident happened to one node, it will have no effect on the chain which is an advantage gaining from Blockchain compared to centralized database.
+That means even if there are incident happened to one node, it will have no effect on the chain which is an advantage gaining from Blockchain compared to centralized database.

-For consensus, it needs to be the consensus that can process large amount of Blockchain transaction at certain time due to continuous nature of medical operation and the loss of even single transaction is unaffordable.
-At the same time, it cannot be those mechanism that consume excessive amount of computational resources from each node as most of participant will have limited resource to invest in Blockchain network.
+For consensus, it needs to be the consensus that can process large amount of Blockchain transactions at certain time due to continuous nature of medical operation and the loss of even single transaction is unaffordable.
+At the same time, it cannot be those mechanisms that consume excessive amount of computational resources from each node as most of participant will have limited resource to invest in Blockchain network.
 Combined with nature of permissioned chain which allow only selected participant to participate as node, this led the design to rely on consensus that based on majority of participant nodes are being reliable. i.e. PBFT.
 This kind of consensus require at least 2/3 of participant node to approve authenticity of transactions block being publish into the chain.
-The mechanism took the key role which guarantee that no one will be able to attempt modifying any publishing transaction before it entered the chain.
-The concept passively ensure that every data published in the chain was not differed from the original version introduced to the network by its owner.
+The mechanism took the key role which guarantees that no one will be able to attempt modifying any publishing transaction before it entered the chain.
+The concept passively ensures that every data published in the chain was not differed from the original version introduced to the network by its owner.
 With these main components of Blockchain combined, it guarantees integrity of data from the moment it was introduced to the network until it successfully published into the chain as transaction and remain there as it became persistent and immutable in the network.
 All these mechanisms gave transparency in process of publishing data and keep it in the Blockchain, generate ‘trust by design’ for the network.

 Establish foundation of trust amongst the network